 During the 1892-1893 winter season, the Davises were living elsewhere and 227 Beacon was the home of merchant Benjamin Loring Young and his wife, Charlotte (Hubbard) Young.
 They had lived at 3 Fairfield during the previous season.
 They also maintained a home in Weston.
 By the 1893-1894 winter season, the Youngs had moved to 357 Beacon and 227 Beacon was once again the Davises’ home.

-During the 1900-1901 and 1901-1902 winter seasons, the Davises were living elsewhere and 227 Beacon was again the home Benjamin and Charlotte Young.
+During the 1900-1901 and 1901-1902 winter seasons, the Davises were traveling in Europe and 227 Beacon was again the home Benjamin and Charlotte Young.
 By that time, the Youngs owned and lived at 285 Beacon but moved to 227 Beacon while Charles and Mary (Hersey) Vose lived temporarily at their home.

 On June 21, 1904, 227 Beacon was purchased from Margaret Davis by Dr. Ernest Amory Codman.
 He and his wife, Katharine Putnam (Bowditch) Codman, made it their home.
 They previously had lived at 104 Mt.
 Vernon.
 They also maintained a home in Ponkapoag, Massachusetts.

 Ernest Codman was a physician and surgeon.
 An advocate of hospital reform, he sought to establish an “end results” system to track the outcome of patient treatment and identify and make public any errors, with the objective of improving the quality of care.
 After his approach was rejected by Massachusetts General Hospital in 1914, he established a private hospital on Pinckney Street where he implemented his methodology.